 Even if you want something more custom, it may still be easier to use the Ax framework.
 For instance, say you want to experiment with using a different kind of surrogate model, or a new type of acquisition function, but leave the rest of the the Bayesian Optimization loop untouched.
 It is then straightforward to plug your custom BoTorch model or acquisition function into Ax to take advantage of Ax's various loop control APIs, as well as its powerful automated metadata management, data storage, etc. See the Using a custom BoTorch model in Ax tutorial for more on how to do this.

 When not to use Ax

-If you're working in a non-standard setting, such as those with high-dimensional or structured feature or design spaces, or where the model fitting process requires interactive work, then using Ax may not be the best solution for you.
+If you're working in a non-standard setting, such as structured feature or design spaces, or where the model fitting process requires interactive work, then using Ax may not be the best solution for you.
 In such a situation, you might be better off writing your own full Bayesian Optimization loop in BoTorch.
 The q-Noisy Constrained EI tutorial and variational auto-encoder tutorial give examples of how this can be done.